rakshit9695/RISCV_Processor/riscv_pipeline_project/README.md

 # RISC-V 4-Stage Pipeline CPU

 This project implements a **simple 32-bit RISC-V processor** with a **four-stage pipeline** in Verilog.
-Designed for **Electronics (Analog/Digital) freshers**, this README provides a clear breakdown of the architecture, key design principles, and simulation guidance to boost your **interview readiness**.
+The README provides a clear breakdown of the architecture, key design principles, and simulation guidance towards the project.

 ---